anyei/SFDC-GenericRelatedList/README.md

 You may manually create the apex classes first within your org and then the visualforce page and the visual force component.

 ### Usage
-Just place the custom component under the "apex:form" tag, assign the require properties.
+Just place the custom component anywhere in your apex page tag, assign the require properties.

 ```